Fundamentals 2: Generalized Linear Models (technical)

 The main motivation for introducing the GLM framework is computational.
 As nonlinear functions and distributions grow more wild, the maximum likelihood surface will typically become more wild as well.
 With millions of hills and mountains, finding the absolute maximum of the surface can become extremely difficult, even with the help of computer power.
 The restrictions introduced by GLM help to solve this problem.

 Understanding the logic behind GLM also sheds light on famous regression models.
-Take the most famous nonlinear GLM, which is the logistic model. \[logit(p)=log(\frac{p}{1-p})\] This formula seems haphazard.
-But, as we will see, from within the GLM framework the logit function is a natural way to link predictors and a (0,1) probability response.
+Take the most famous nonlinear GLM, which is the logistic model.

 At the end we briefly discuss a more principled line of reasoning in favor of the GLM framework, which is about entropy.